ethauvin/ethauvin/README.md

 ## The Truth is Out There! 👽

-:small_blue_diamond: Close to 40 years of professional experience in hardware and software development
+:small_blue_diamond: Been writting software for over 40 years

 :small_blue_diamond: Born and raised in France